VTS Services

 1. General information

-The FSUE “Rosmorport” Vanino Branch provides navigation services to vessels (except for small boats, pleasure boats and sports sailing ships) entering into the ports of Vanino and De-Kastri and passing through their water areas in transit.
+The FSUE “Rosmorport” North-Eastern Basin Branch provides navigation services to vessels (except for small boats, pleasure boats and sports sailing ships) calling at the seaports of Vanino, De-Kastri and Magadan and passing through their water areas in transit.
 The branch provides navigation services by using:

-a) the Vessel Traffic Management System in the Vanino seaport (the Vanino port VTS);
+a) the Vessel Traffic Management System in the Vanino seaport (Vanino VTS);

-b) the Vessel Traffic Management System in the De-Kastri seaport (the De-Kastri VTS).
+b) the Vessel Traffic Management System in the De-Kastri seaport (De-Kastri VTS).

-Small boats, pleasure boats and sports sailing ships, located in the coverage area of Vanino VTS and De-Kastri VTS, can be provided with assistance in navigation only, upon their request and within technical limits of the VTS equipment.
+Small boats, pleasure boats and sports sailing ships, located in the coverage area of Vanino VTS, De-Kastri VTS and Magadan VTS, can be provided with assistance in navigation only, upon their request and within technical limits of the VTS equipment.

-– the Vanino port VTS Center Automated Wireless Observer Unit;
+– the Vanino VTS Center Automated Wireless Observer Unit;

 – Severny Cape Automated Wireless Observer Unit;